 - In South Park the school's Nurse Gollum, who has a dead fetus hanging off the side of her head, is invited to a dinner party at the Brofloskis' where this memorable exchange takes place;

 Mr Mackey: (Talking about the school's dodgeball team) I don't think they have much of a chance, the Denver team always win m'kay.

 Gerald: Maybe so but I think our boys might have the dead fetus to win-HEART!!

 Sheila: *Clobbers him* Gerald, keep your damn mouth shut!!

-- Kim Possible falls prey to this the first time she meets a wheelchair-bound Felix.
+- Kim Possible: Kim falls prey to this the first time she meets Felix, using a wheelchair.
 Except her behavior has her acting in a very protective (yet condescending) way.
 Ron snaps her out of it.

 Kim: RON!
 What do you think you're doing?